dainv123/dainguyen-20240720/README.md

 Once both servers are running, you can access the application at `http://localhost:3000/`.

+*Please note that some laptops may block localhost HTTPS connections due to security settings.
+It is recommended to navigate to the site using an `incognito window` for the best experience.*

 ## Test Question No. 2
 The function `calculateMaxProfit` has been implemented in `crypto-price-frontend/src/utils/calculate-max-profit.tsx`.
 Unit tests validating its functionality are located in `crypto-price-frontend/src/test/calculate-max-profit.spec.tsx`.
 For detailed implementation and testing, please refer to these files.
 ```js
 const calculateMaxProfit = (prices: number[]): number => {
     if (prices.length < 2) {